 In this day and age, there are few companies out there who don’t have some workers overseas or clients from across the pond.
-But when we work in a global team, we need to consider how cultural differences can affect the workplace.
+But when we work in a global team, we need to consider strategies for cross cultural communication and how cultural differences can affect the workplace.

 What is a global team?